jboss-developer/jboss-eap-quickstarts/app-client/README.md

     This output shows that the `ServerApplication` is called at the jboss.node `myhost`.
     The application client connected automatically a server on the same machine.

-    Review the server log files to see the bean invocations on the server.
+4. Review the server log files to see the bean invocations on the server.

          ClientContext is here = {Client=myhost}

-Access the Remote Client Application at different machines
+Access the Remote Client Application from a different machine
 ---------------------

-This example shows how to invoke an EJB from a remote standalone application.
-It also demonstrates how to invoke an EJB from a client using a scoped-context rather than a properties file containing the parameters required by the InitialContext.
+This example shows how to invoke an EJB from a remote standalone Java EE application on a different machine.
+In this case, the client needs to define a properties file to define properties to connect and authenticate to the server.
+The properties file is passed on the command line using the "--ejb-client-properties" argument.

+### Configure Machine 1

-1. Install JBoss EAP on a different machine.
+1. Install JBoss EAP on this machine.
-2. Add the application user to JBoss EAP on the other server as described above.
+2. Add the application users to JBoss EAP as described above.
-3. Start the JBoss EAP server on the other machine with the following command line:
+3. Start the JBoss EAP server with the following command line.
+Be sure to replace `MACHINE_1_IP_ADDRESS` with the IP address of this machine.
+This argument makes the server accessible to the network.

-        For Linux:   EAP_HOME/bin/standalone.sh -b SERVER_MACHINE_IP_ADDRESS -bmanagement SERVER_MACHINE_IP_ADDRESS
+        For Linux:   EAP_HOME/bin/standalone.sh -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
-        For Windows: EAP_HOME\bin\standalone.bat -b SERVER_MACHINE_IP_ADDRESS -bmanagement SERVER_MACHINE_IP_ADDRESS
+        For Windows: EAP_HOME\bin\standalone.bat -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS

-4. Type this command to deploy the artifacts on your local machine:

-        mvn clean install jboss-as:deploy -Djboss-as.hostname=SERVER_MACHINE_IP_ADDRESS [-Djboss-as.port=9099] -Djboss-as.username=admin -Djboss-as.password=admin-123

-5. Make sure that the deployments are successful as described above.
-6. Create a jboss-ejb-client.properties file with the following content
+### Configure Machine 2

+1. Install JBoss EAP and the `app-client` quickstart on this machine.
+There is no need to add the application users to this server.
+2. Open a command prompt and navigate to the root directory of the quickstart.
+3. Create a `jboss-ejb-client.properties` file.
+This file can be located anywhere in the file system, but for ease of demonstration, we create it in the root directory of this quickstart.
+Add the following content, replacing `MACHINE_1_IP_ADDRESS` with the IP address of `Machine 1`.

         remote.connectionprovider.create.options.org.xnio.Options.SSL_ENABLED=false
         remote.connections=default
-        remote.connection.default.host=SERVER_MACHINE_IP_ADDRESS
+        remote.connection.default.host=MACHINE_1_IP_ADDRESS
         remote.connection.default.port=4447
         remote.connection.default.connect.options.org.xnio.Options.SASL_POLICY_NOANONYMOUS=false
         remote.connection.default.username=quickuser
         remote.connection.default.password=quickuser-123

+4. Be sure that the quickstart deployed successfully and the server is running on `Machine 1` as described above.
-7. Type this command to run the application:
+5. Type this command to run the application:

         For Linux:   EAP_HOME/bin/appclient.sh --ejb-client-properties=jboss-ejb-client.properties ear/target/jboss-application-client.ear#simpleClient.jar Hello from command line
         For Windows: EAP_HOME\bin\appclient.sh --ejb-client-properties=jboss-ejb-client.properties ear\target\jboss-application-client.ear#simpleClient.jar Hello from command line

-    The client will output the following information provided by the applications:
+6. Review the result.
+The client outputs the following information, which was provided by the application:

         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51) Main started with arguments
         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51)             [Hello, from, command, line]